 Osteosarcoma is a type of bone cancer.
-About 30 children in the UK develop osteosarcomas each year.
-These tumours occur more commonly in older children and teenagers and are very rarely seen in children under five.
+Osteosarcomas occur more commonly in older children and teenagers and are very rarely seen in children under 5.

 More children than ever are surviving childhood cancer.
 There are new and better drugs and treatments.
 But it remains devastating to hear that your child has cancer, and at times it can feel overwhelming.
 There are many healthcare professionals and support organisations to help you through this difficult time.

 Osteosarcoma often starts at the end of the long bones, where new bone tissue forms as a young person grows.
-Any bone in the body can be affected, but the most common sites are in the arms and legs, particularly around the knee and shoulder joints.
+Any bone in the body can be affected.
+The most common sites are in the arms and legs, particularly around the knee and shoulder joints.

 There are several different types of osteosarcoma.
 Most occur in the centre of the bone.
 There are also rare subtypes, such as parosteal, periosteal, telangiectatic, and small cell osteosarcoma.